-Like everyone, we followed with interest as the premier announced new lockdown measures for the period of January 9 through February 8, 2021.
-The 8 p.m. to 5 a.m. curfew triggered numerous questions on how public transit in Laval would be affected.
+Like everyone, we follow with interest as the premier announces new measures to limit the propagation of the COVID-19 and its variants.
+The 8 p.m. to 5 a.m. curfew triggers numerous questions on how public transit in Laval would be affected.

 Here are the 4 things you need to know.

 1. No changes to service until further notice